FREE CHRISTIAN REPRINT ARTICLES

-As a Sunday school student from the time I can remember, about 4-5years old, I was in Sunday school virtually every Sunday and as such became very familiar with the Bible and all things pertaining to church.
+As a Sunday school student from the time I can remember, about 4-5years old, I was in Sunday school virtually every Sunday and as such became very familiar with the Bible and all things pertaining to the church.
 Very soon after my conversion I became quite active in the church holding the post of Sunday school secretary, taking up positions in the youth movement and going to retreats and seminars all over the island.
 Hitherto all these activities were church based and I had no interest outside the church.
 Then something happened that introduced a paradigm shift in my spiritual life.

 God willed it that I should go and visit my great uncle and unknown to me he was very sick.
 As I spoke to him, and listened to the conversations going on around his house, I deduced that this man was on his death bed and talking to him I realized that he was not a Christian and I did not have the experience or the knowledge to lead him to Jesus Christ.
-When I left my great uncle's house I hurried home and the first opportunity I got I contacted the head of my church's outreach programme and asked him if he could arrange a cottage meeting at my great uncle's house so that me might lead him to the Saviour.
-About two weeks later the outreach leader asked me if it was all right to hold the meeting this coming week at my great uncle's house and I told him that it was too late, my great uncle died last night.
+When I left my great uncles house I hurried home and the first opportunity I got I contacted the head of my churchs outreach programme and asked him if he could arrange a cottage meeting at my great uncles house so that me might lead him to the Saviour.
+About two weeks later the outreach leader asked me if it was all right to hold the meeting this coming week at my great uncles house and I told him that it was too late, my great uncle died last night.

 At the age of 17 years to be confronted with a dilemma such as this was most perturbing and perplexing and I began asking questions.
 Why did we not visit this man and gave him a chance to accept Christ before he died?
 Do Christians really care about these things?
 Why was I so useless in this situation?
 These and many other similar questions dominated my thinking and I was drowning in a world of guilt.
 I began to blame everyone in the church for their lack of action; old, retired members could surely have found the time to visit; the pastor and his wife should have made it a priority to visit and do their best; the outreach leader could have arranged a cottage meeting in a more timely manner.
 As I was throwing all this blame around something happened that shook me to the core.
-A voice said "Why didn't you do it?"
+A voice said "Why didnt you do it?"
 I looked around and saw nobody and realized that God was speaking to me.
-I had spoken to my friends about church and salvation, I preached in the young people's meetings on various subjects, I debated topics in church with ease but how was I going to cope with senior adults who would argue back and try to contradict me and play hardball.
+I had spoken to my friends about church and salvation, I preached in the young peoples meetings on various subjects, I debated topics in church with ease, but how was I going to cope with senior adults who would argue back and try to contradict me and play hardball.
 I just was not ready for that.

-I can affirm that when God calls you for service he opens doors of opportunity to enable suitable preparation.
-Within three months of my great uncle's death the Church District arranged a series of seminars held on Saturdays and mandated that each church send suitable people to be trained in ministry.
-Among the subjects taught was systematic theology and homiletics and for about 6 months I along with two others from my church attended every Saturday.
-Through this system I improved enormously and preached not just locally but in the zone and my confidence grew exponentially.
+I can affirm that when God calls you for the service he opens doors of opportunity to enable suitable preparation.
+Within three months of my great uncles death the Church District arranged a series of seminars held on Saturdays and mandated that each church send suitable people to be trained in ministry.
+Among the subjects taught was a systematic theology and homiletics and for about 6 months I along with two others from my church attended every Saturday.
+Through this system I improved enormously and preached not just locally, but in the zone and my confidence grew exponentially.
 Remembering what the voice had said "Why didnt you do it?"
 I threw myself into local evangelism and preached at open-air meetings, went door to door and generally became quite active in the local church and the zone.
 This went on for about three years and then God willed that I needed to go to the next level.

-I arrived in London, United Kingdom on 18th January 1965 just one day before my 20th birthday and after settling in to my work commitments I attended and transferred my membership to Busby's Place Church, Camden Town.
-The pastor observed that I was making a substantial contribution in the Sunday school and that my knowledge in debates was admired by the members and he asked me to preach for him one Sunday night.
+I arrived in London, United Kingdom on 18th January 1965 just one day before my 20th birthday and after settling into my work commitments I attended and transferred my membership to Busby's Place Church, Camden Town.
+The pastor observed that I was making a substantial contribution in the Sunday school and that my knowledge in the debates was admired by the members and he asked me to preach for him one Sunday night.
 The response to my message was quite outstanding and I was asked to preach two weeks later on Sunday morning at our worship service.
 Again the response to my message was quite outstanding and thereafter I was asked to preach regularly at the morning worship service and the evening evangelical service.

-Within one year my preaching became known within the assemblies in London and following my sermons at UK District Conferences in Leicester and Birmingham I received many invitations to preach at many churches.
+Within one year my preaching became known within the assemblies in London and following my sermons at UK District Conferences in Leicester and Birmingham I received many invitations to preach in many churches.
 I decided to concentrate on building up my local church and helping the other churches within 50 miles or so of London.
 Then I was asked if I would accept the appointment of assistant pastor of Bedford Church and I turned it down.
-I continued to do my evangelism because I was convinced that God wanted me to do that, to use all my gifts and resources to persuade people to accept Jesus Christ as Lord and Saviour but there was still the nagging feeling that by turning down the Bedford appointment I was, like Moses, saying not me Lord send someone else.
+I continued to do my evangelism because I was convinced that God wanted me to do that, to use all my gifts and resources to persuade people to accept Jesus Christ as Lord and Saviour, but there was still the nagging feeling that by turning down the Bedford appointment I was, like Moses, saying not me Lord send someone else.

 Sometime around late 1968 the call came for me to pastor the Brockley Church in Southeast London and after much prayer, discussions, elections and a little arm twisting from the District Superintendent I was appointed and installed as pastor.

-Working for the Lord has many challenges but I am motivated by God's hallowed presence and the love of helping some to come to Jesus Christ and the burning desire at the end of my journey to hear these words "well done thou good and faithful servant.
+Working for the Lord has many challenges, but I am motivated by Gods hallowed presence and the love of helping some to come to Jesus Christ and the burning desire at the end of my journey to hear these words well done thou good and faithful servant.

 Dr. Henderson Ward received his Doctor of Divinity in theology, with distinction, from Masters International School of Divinity, USA, where he is currently a post-doctoral fellow.
 Dr. Ward's career involved pastoring, evangelism, and teaching.
 Copyright 2017